dominti/dominti/README.md

 - 🌱 I’m currently learning Python language and some programing.
 - 💞️ I’m looking to collaborate on this medical test proyect.
 - 📫 fell free to reach me ...
-- Love your neighbourd as yourself
+- Love your neighbour as yourself
 -

 <!---